ErickRamirezAU/dse-6-9-preview/README.md

 How about uploading your company's operating manuals? textbooks? web pages?
 Ask questions and get answers based on the documents you uploaded.
 Imagine the possibilities!

-Download the complete code for the demo on [GitHub](https://github.com/ErickRamirezAU/dse-6-9-preview).
+Download the complete code for [ingesting documents](demo-QA-1-ingest.py) and [querying](demo-QA-2-ask.py) here.
 If you have any questions or would like to learn more, [contact us today](https://www.datastax.com/lp/hyper-converged-data-platform-datastax-enterprise-6-9-contact-us?utm_source=blog&utm_medium=website&utm_campaign=erickramirez)!